EvernodeXRPL/sashimono/README.md

 ## Sashimono installation script.
 1. Run `sashimono-install.sh` script as root user to setup sashimono environment.
-This script changes the `/etc/fstab` and `/etc/default/grub` files.
-Backup files are made prior changes with names `fstab.sashi.bk` and `grub.sashi.bk` respectively in original locations.
 1. Run `sashimono-uninstall.sh` script as root user to do sashimono cleanups.

 ## Sashimono Client